Nodit Blockchain Context MCP server

 nvm alias default 20

-Once connected, you can query blockchain data with natural language:
+Once connected, you can query blockchain data using natural language:

 On-chain Activity Monitoring